joncamfield/joncamfield.com/_drafts/2025-10-02-digital-go-bag.md

 Reconsider your preparation needs for digital outages.
 Do you have a physical address book for key contacts?
 Accessible, agreed-upon plans for meeting locations/strategies?

 For communication gaps - especially widespread ones which may impact other services (banking, payment terminals at gas stations / groceries, etc.) - think through what your gaps are and if there are additional go-bag items to help there.
 Having cash on hand is a common recommendation for go-bags, and keeping your vehicle's tank from getting too close to empty is another.
 Paper maps for the ultimate direction-finding backup may be a third.
-Are there other immediate dependencies you have where a breakdown of communication networks could be a problem?
-Medication / medical access needs?
-Do you rely on public transportation for mobility?
-Apps for other critical services or information?
+Are there other immediate dependencies (Medication?
+Public Transportation?) you have where a breakdown of communication networks could be a problem?

+No amount of prep will ever feel - or be - perfect, and that cannot be your goal.
+Your goal is to be a step or two ahead of where you are now, and more confident about the challenged you could face.
 Good luck out there.

 -----